AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

     const List = (props) => {

       // Let's assume we already have our data and we are passing it in as
       //  props to our List component and setting our state here. const [data, setData] = useState(props.data)

       // We will handle our delete document event in this function, this is
       //  being called by the onClick property on Line 26 const handleDelete = async (id) => {

         // We make a request to Firestore to delete a specific document by id await deleteDoc(doc(db, "books", id));

         // We also want to update our current state to reflect the changes
         //  we have made.
-We will use filter here to update our state instead
+We will use filter here to update our state with the
-        // of making an unnecessary request to Firestore. const newData = data.filter((item) => item.id !== id)
+        //  item instead of making an additional/unnecessary request to Firestore. const newData = data.filter((item) => item.id !== id)

-        // Set the data of our new updated Array an re-render the component. setData(newData)
+        // Set the data of our new updated Array and force a re-render. setData(newData)
     };

     return (
-      {/* This is a simple example, style as necessary or implement MUI */}
+      {/* This is a simple example; style as necessary or implement MUI */}
       <div>
         <ul>
           {data.map((item) => (